 I can help.
 I have been editing and critiquing manuscripts of all kinds for over thirty years and can help you bring your writing project to fruition.
 Whatever the level of editing you need, I will provide supportive but honest comments and suggestions.
-Whether we’re talking about fiction, non-fiction, or poetry, academic articles, technical reports, query letters, a novel synopsis or a nonfiction book proposal, I can help you achieve your writing goals.
+Whether we’re talking about fiction, non-fiction, poetry, academic articles, technical reports, query letters, a novel synopsis or a nonfiction book proposal, I can help you achieve your writing goals.

 “Barbara’s feedback has been indispensible.
 She has an eye for spotting cliché, anachronism, and the unauthentic—which she uses as effectively with my writing as with her own.”

 —Andrew Craven, author of Moshiah, The Curse on Long Autumn Valley, Wintercity, and Cloudbreak

 “Barbara had the patience to read my entire manuscript twice.
 She provided excellent comments about the story arc, and gave me resources to consult about the craft of writing.
 She provided encouragement and support in just the right dose, and her critiques allowed me to think about a particular story element in a new way.
 When she made comments about usage or style, she explained her reasoning.
 Thank you, Barbara, for giving me the support I needed to finish my memoir.”